tezos/tezos-mirror/docs/developer/proposal_testing.rst

 accounts with implicit credentials that will allow us to bake blocks and make the chain progress.

-When on a context imported from Mainnet, we will use a `snapshot file` (not to be mistaken with the `snapshot` operation of step 1 above) that contains the real status of a Mainnet's node at a particular moment in time (see :ref:`snapshots`).
+When on a context imported from Mainnet, we will use a `snapshot file` (do not mistake `snapshot a protocol`, like in step 1 above, with `snapshot a node`, which results in a snapshot file like in here) that contains the real status of a Mainnet's node at a particular moment in time (see :ref:`snapshots`).
 Such a snapshot file can be downloaded from several sites on the internet.
 For instance, the site `TulipTools<https://snapshots.tulip.tools/>`_ stores daily snapshot files from both Mainnet and Testnet, in both ``full`` and ``rolling`` mode (see :ref:`History modes`).
 For the purposes of testing the migration, a snapshot file in ``rolling`` mode is enough.
 It is important to use a snapshot file that is recent enough as to contain the predecessor of the Alpha protocol.
 It is also important to note down the level at which the snapshot file was taken, which determines at which level we want to trigger the migration.
 The site `TulipTools<https://snapshots.tulip.tools/>`_ conveniently indicates the date and the level (the `block`) at which each snapshot file was taken.

 In our example we will use a snapshot file ``~/mainnet_2020-07-14_12 00.rolling`` that was downloaded from